About Us

 Kusaladana

 Kusaladana (meaning “he who is ethically skillful in giving”) first engaged with Triratna in 1986 at the London Buddhist Centre, and was ordained in 2012.
+He leads meditation days at Colchester Buddhist Centre.

 In the wider movement, he is a Trustee of the The Ipswich Buddhist Centre